 As costs for education increase and students continue to be stretched while studying, educational institutions have increasingly focused on retention strategies that help identify and support students who are at-risk of leaving school due to financial strains.
 The PCHE presidents all agree that collaborating as a consortium with our regional external partners to tackle this issue will increase our chances of successfully addressing these challenges and thus helping all institutions retain and graduate our valued students.

 Partnering with HCEF (Homeless Children’s Education Fund)

-Led by founder, Dr. Joe Lagana, HCEF has been partnering with PCHE leaders on a number of different activities that will increase outreach, support and resource referrals for our local at-risk college students.
+PCHE leaders have focused on a number of different activities that will increase outreach, support and resource referrals for our local at-risk college students.
 A few of these efforts include:

 - Training campus public safety teams on the newly created BigBurgh app that anyone can use from a smartphone.
 This app allows staff, faculty and students to immediately identify resources within proximity of their location that best addresses their needs.
 This gives our public safety officers support options at their fingertips.
 Download the app

 - Meeting with campus leaders to collectively share risk identification protocols across multiple institutions.
 This allows a sharing of best practices and policy changes to better address needs.